Go Deep: Music video

 The accompanying music video for "Go Deep" was directed by Jonathan Dayton and Valerie Faris.
 American actor Ty Hodges portrays a teen boy whose parents have left town for the weekend.
 Japanese-American singer Ai, who at the time was just a teenager before the start of her career, also appears in the music video as a backup dancer.

-The video begins with Hodges' parents leaving the house for a few days.
-Hodges watches Jackson's music videos in his room, then the doorbell rings and it turns out to be Jackson and her friends asking to come in.
-They invite more friends over and a large house party ensues.
-A foam party erupts because the washing machine is pouring out soap suds.
-Jackson takes Hodges to his room and starts to undress herself, but a pizza delivery man rings the doorbell and awakens Hodges, showing that the whole party was an elaborate daydream with the singer.

 Many of the shots use a Snorricam camera extended out from Hodges' body and aimed back at him.
 Two years earlier, Dayton and Faris had employed some Snorricam shots in their video for "1979" by the Smashing Pumpkins.
 Dozier wrote that Jackson, Dayton, and Faris likely chose the Snorricam and similar close-up point-of-view shots as a "creative aesthetic to bring her [Jackson's] body closer to her fans", and one of the "key examples of her creating possibilities for fan interconnectivity and intimacy."

+The video begins with Hodges' parents leaving the house for a few days.
+Hodges orders a pizza and watches Jackson's music videos in his room before dozing off, then the doorbell rings and it turns out to be Jackson and her friends asking to come in.
+They invite more friends over and a large house party ensues.
+A foam party erupts because the washing machine is pouring out soapsuds.
+Jackson and Hodges end up in his room, with him on the bed and her leaning in to kiss him, but a pizza deliveryman rings the doorbell and awakens Hodges, showing that the whole party was an elaborate dream with the singer.

 Candace McDuffie from Glamour commented that the video contained a "vibrant and playful energy" that exemplified The Velvet Rope era.
 Patrick Demarco of Philadelphia ranked it as the singer's ninth best, and said it "didn't have the huge budget of her previous work, but indeed much more effective because of it", and observed it was "one of her most underrated videos, but iconic for quite a few fabulous reasons."
 For The Boombox's Jacinta Howard, the clip was Jackson's 19th "most iconic" music video.
 She stated, "It's a fun, party video that matches the song's breezy, dance vibe".
 It was ranked number 50 on Complex's "The 50 Best R&B Videos of the '90s" list; Ernest Baker wrote that the plot was "still a model example of how to have a good time in the '90s".
 The music video for "Go Deep" appears on the DVD edition of 2001's All for You as well as the 2004 video compilation From Janet to Damita Jo: The Videos.
 The blouse Jackson wears in the video was auctioned for US$3,840 in May 2021.